ella-to/state/README.md

 - Register handlers up front, before sharing the machine, and treat the wiring as fixed. `On` is lock-protected so late registration won't race, but a transition table that changes mid-flight is hard to reason about.
+  The same goes for `Enter`.
+- Entry activities run in their own goroutines, outside the lock; only the spawn/cancel bookkeeping happens inside `Do`.
+Because that bookkeeping is part of the transition, an activity that has been left behind either sees its context done or has its report rejected — never both accepted.

 ## Examples